sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 Depending on your setup your integration tests may now fail if they are not authenticated.
 In that case leverage the XSUAA testing library to mock request authentication.

-1. Add the testing capabilities via the following dependency into your integration test `integration-tests/pom.xml`:
+1. Add the testing capabilities via the following dependency into your `application/pom.xml`:

     ```XML
     <dependency>